 After graduating from Sound Masters Recording Institute (this was one of the only schools in Los Angeles at the time), she was hired as an assistant engineer at The Village Studios in Los Angeles, eventually working her way up to engineer.
 It was at The Village that Lenise furthered her education in audio recording, working with and being mentored by many legendary engineers and producers, most notably Roger “The Immortal” Nichols and Roger Linn.
 Lenise then became chief engineer for hit producer Mike Chapman, working with several artists including Blondie, Cher, The Knack and Suzi Quatro.
 Together they recorded in several iconic studios such as The Record Plant Sausalito, Air London and United Western, which is now United Recording and EastWest Studios.

-Lenise’s first session as an engineer.
-April 1977.
-Village Studios, formerly The Village Recorder, Studio A. Harrison 3224 console, Ampex ATR 100 2 Track, Technics ¼ Track.
-Not in photo: M-79 2” 24 Track tape machine.
-Artist: Americana musician (and uncle) Willie Wilson.
-The Village encouraged all the assistants to use un-booked studios when we weren’t working on our own projects.
+Lenise’s first session as an engineer was April 1977 at the Village Studios (formerly The Village Recorder) Studio A. The equipment was a Harrison 3224 console, Ampex ATR 100 2 Track, Technics ¼ Track, and M-79 2” 24 Track tape machine.
+The Artist was Americana musician (and uncle) Willie Wilson.
+The Village encouraged all the assistants to use un-booked studios when they weren’t working on their own projects.

 Lenise believes in giving back to the audio community and is a sought-after lecturer at colleges throughout the country.
 She holds workshops and consults with singer/songwriters to learn basic recording techniques and is currently creating a workshop for recording and editing analog tape.
 She taught Production Sound, Post Production Audio and Studio Protocols and Procedures at SAE-LA and conducts “History of Audio Recording” presentations at The Grammy Museum.
 She also works in audio restoration and repair, including restoring the audio for the photo exhibit “Who Shot Rock n Roll” for the Annenberg Space for Photography.